ETH-PBL/remote-novnc/README.md

 - **x11vnc**: A VNC server for remote access.
 - **noVNC & websockify**: A web-based VNC client for browser-based access.

-In the `race_stack`, this functionality is integrated as a submodule inside the `.devcontainer` folder, but it can be used in a stand-alone way to connect to a graphical session also without the entire `race_stack`, just by cloning the code from the [main repo](https://git.ee.ethz.ch/pbl/research/f1tenth/remote-novnc-setup).

 ---

 ## **Setup Instructions**